kylekmcleod/kylekmcleod/README.md

 I'm a fourth-year computer science major at UBCO.
 I am currently spending my time learning new technologies and languages.
 I'm excited about my computer science journey and the potential to contribute to the field in meaningful ways.

-## What am I working on?
-- 💻 Building a paper trading app so users can practice investing.
-- 🧠 Doing LeetCode questions
-- 🌐 Exploring web development and expanding skills in HTML, CSS, and JavaScript
-- 🧪 Experimenting with machine learning in Python & R

 ## My Skills & Tech Stack
 ###### Operating System
 ![](https://img.shields.io/badge/windows-0366d6?style=for-the-badge&logo=windows&logoColor=white)